AmberWangjie/Smartcar-API/README.md

 ### Prerequisites

-Following are the prerequisites to run this program you need to install and how to intall them
+Following are the prerequisites to run this program you need to install and how to install them

 <b>python3</b> - The project was built using python 3.6.3, to see which version you have installed
 ```